ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 http:Client clientEndpoint = new("https://api.chucknorris.io/jokes/");

-// This function performs a get request to Chuck Norris API and
+// This function performs a `get` request to the Chuck Norris API and
 // returns a random joke with the name replaced with the provided name function getRandomJoke(string name, string category = "food") returns string|error {
 	http:Response response = checkpanic clientEndpoint->get("/categories");